manoa-tunes/manoa-tunes.github.io/index.md

 ## Meet the Team:

-Timothy Huo is a sophomore studying Computer Science at the University of Hawaii at Manoa.
+Timothy Huo is a sophomore studying Computer Science at the University of Hawaii at Manoa. <br />
 Michael Hui is a sophomore studying Computer Science.
-His interests are databases and web development.
+His interests are databases and web development. <br />
 Henry Cheung is a junior studying Computer Science and Mathematics.
-He loves playing video games and teaching.
+He loves playing video games and teaching. <br />
 Cheolhoon Choi is a senior studying for a B.S. in Computer Science of Information and Computer Sciences at the University of Hawaii.
-My interests are software development.
+My interests are software development. <br />